jeffh/Fox/docs/source/parallel/scheduler.rst

 - OSSpinLock

 These overrides are global for the entire process.
 That means libraries will also trigger Fox's custom code when hooks take place.
-If you think more locks should be supported `file an issue`_.
+If you find apis that should be supported `file an issue`_.

 Currently, **Fox's function replacement is permanent**.
 A flag is set